Iron Deficiency In Cannabis Plants

 Remember to make sure you don’t have a root blockage first, or it’ll make things worse.

-🕓 Watch For Recovery
+🕓 Wait For Recovery

 As you can see, most of these causes are because of the plant roots not having the best conditions to thrive.
 It is the newer roots that absorb iron better, so it is important that you keep the root system healthy and in good condition.